 The bottom line is that you should avoid gluten if you have an autoimmune disease or any inflammation.
-It is time to look at food more seriously as the rates of autoimmune disease continue to increase.
+It is time to look at food more seriously as the rates of the autoimmune disease continue to increase.

 Gluten and leaky gut

-Gluten from bread or any other source reaches the stomach.
+The gluten from bread or any other source reaches the stomach.
 Alessio Fasano research shows that gluten releases zonulin in the stomach.
 Zonulin is a chemical that makes the junctions of the intestinal wall to open up.
 This process is known as leaky gut.
 That makes different parts of the gut like microbes, proteins, toxins and partially digested food particles to escape in the blood system.
 The immune system fights back all the particles as they are not supposed to be in the blood, and that causes inflammation.
 Leaky gut is also one of the pre-conditions that can lead to autoimmune disease.

 Gluten and inflammation

 Gluten and Autoimmune Diseases – Is there a connection?
 Accessed from: https://www.glutenfreesociety.org/gluten-and-the-autoimmune-disease-spectrum/#8dqsRJMPe5wjaK4u.99rel=”nofollow”

 3 Important Reasons to Give Up Gluten If You Have an Autoimmune Disease.
-Accessed from: http://www.amymyersmd.com/2015/09/3-important-reasons-to-give-up-gluten-if-you-have-an-autoimmune-disease/
+Accessed from: http://www.amymyersmd.com/2015/09/3-important-reasons-to-give-up-gluten-if-you-have-an-autoimmune-disease/rel=”nofollow”